dcbriccetti/RoomHelper-3000/README.md

 - Chat protections:
     - Delete all messages from a person
     - Disable chat for a person
-- Nickname abuse protection
-    - Disable changes in various ways
 - Let teacher reset checkboxes
 - Let teacher disable checkboxes
 - Make it easier to help students in order of them checking the box.
 Maybe a special marking for whoever is next.
 - Remove confusion where students think they have to push Set when they change checkbox settings
+- Quick polls (yes/no, multiple choice, real number range)
+- April Fools skylarking

 ![Screen shot](screen1-large.png)